LWFlouisa/ExploringBesonasige/fraponic.md

 oji - Uncle<br />

 ## Nouns With One Version
-besonasige - The sequential art form descended from Shinkoma and left wing anarchist culture that became the default comics medium, with Four Frame Novels ( Enovo Shinkoma ) being a prototype.
-Unlike manga, focuses on sequential art with a mixture of western and Japanese brushes, pens, and inks following “hard and soft” pattern.
-The term itself is derived from “Besong Shige” or recited poetry.<br />
-otonarubame - A comics album intended exclusively for adults.<br />
-Sfuraponiqihe - A fusion of western Feather brush, Sumi brush, and Native American patterns.
-Is used to create baroque manuscripts torward the beginning of the O Raphael saga.<br />
 alien, ghost, creature - eseneropa - enitotes sonite ni relite pesa.<br />
 Etatunojinega - American “Gaijin” / Not American<br />
 weaver - tisoranede<br />